A Message from Gerry Ghanooni: BORN A HERO Creative Director

 The Print contains the message: We printed the words to songs on Poster Board, but teachers can use their computers and SMART boards

 One to one matching.
 Teacher points to the word with pointer as words are read.
 We usually model this two times.
 Then we invite a child to come and point to the words as we read it again or/ and while we sing it.

-Letter Identification and Sound: Sometimes song lyrics will repeat many of the same uppercase and lower case letters.
-Children are invited to come and point to a letter.
-We discuss the sound that the letter makes and may discuss how to make the letter, and the difference between the uppercase and lower case letter.
+Letter Identification and Sound: Sometimes song lyrics will repeat many of the same uppercase and lowercase letters.
+We talk about the difference between the uppercase and lowercase letters.
+Children are invited to come and point to the letter instructed.
+We discuss the sound that the letter makes and if you find it appropriate you can discuss how to make the letter

 Sight Words: Common sight words are also often repeated in the lyrics of children’s songs.
 Children are invited to either come up to the poster to point to the word or highlight the word with highlighter tape.